axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ### invalid

-The boolean attribute `invalid` serves to indicate the validity of the element (default: `false`). if `true` it sets the element into a visual error state.
+The boolean attribute `invalid` serves to indicate the validity of the element (default: `false`).
+If `true`, it sets the element into a visual error state.

 ### error